ideal-postcodes/ideal_postcodes_status_page/README.md

 ## Configure

+### Updown.io Probes

+The status page queries the Updown.io API to retrieve availability and latency breakdown.
+Probe keys can be updated at [`app/config.js`](app/config.js)

 ### Uptime Robot Probes

 The status page queries the Uptime Robot API to retrieve historical availability and latencies.
 Probe keys can be updated at [`app/config.js`](app/config.js)